-You can get a coffee as cheap as $0.65 from a local vendor but if you opt for a nice coffee house, you’ll pay a little more.
+You can get a coffee as cheap as $0.65 from a local vendor but if you opt for a nice coffee house, you’ll pay up to $2.

-A can of coke or lemonade will cost between $0.40 – $0.65.
+A can of soda will cost between $0.40 and $0.65 in Hoi An.

 Unfortunately you can’t drink water straight from the tap in Vietnam so you will have to buy bottled water.

-If you want to get a phone plan whilst out in Vietnam then expect to pay around $9 – $10 per month.
+If you want to get a SIM card whilst out in Vietnam then expect to pay around $9 to $10 per month.

 Generally, the best place to purchase your phone plan would be in the airport when you arrive in Vietnam but there’s plenty of places all over where you can buy a SIM.